-Founded in 2004, School Choice Wisconsin is the lead organization working to advance school choice opportunities in our state.
+Founded in 2004, School Choice Wisconsin is the lead organization working to advance parent choice opportunities in our state.
 Staffed by experts in government relations and school operations, School Choice Wisconsin:

 - Works with legislators to expand and improve Wisconsin’s school choice programs